How to Check What Color is Your Name with Synesthesia

 ↪ How to Take the “What Color is Your Name” Test

-Taking the “What Color Is Your Name” test is simple and fun!
-Here’s how to do it:
+Taking the “What Color Is Your Name” test is easy and enjoyable!
+Here’s how you can do it:

 Step 1: Visit the Website

 Open any browser and search for “What Color Is Your Name.”
-Click on the link to access the website hosting the test.
+Click on the link to visit the website hosting the test.

 Click on the first link